joekripal/mgmt_asmt/UseCase1.md

  + Developer

 * **Goal in Context**
- + The developer is able to determine license and vulnerability information, then send the information to the License & Vulnerability Database.
+ + The developer is able to determine license and vulnerability information and have information sent to the license & vulnerability database.

 * **Stakeholders**
  + Developer: To receive license and vulnerability information and send the information to the License & Vulnerability Database.
- + License Holder: Ensure licenses are being held and credit is given where due.
+ + Manager: To be able to query license & vulnerability database at a later time.

 * **Preconditions**
  + Relevant software sent and uploaded to License Scanner and NIST Vulnerability DB.